 Co-teaching is a poor use of human capital and taxpayer money.
-Utilizing two teachers in one classroom rather than in two separate classrooms during the same period doesn't make sense for several reasons.
+Utilizing two educators in one classroom rather than in two separate classrooms during the same period doesn't make sense for several reasons.

-- It is more difficult to give students individualized attention when the overall class size is significantly larger than if it were divided into two classes, each one taught by one teacher.
+- It's more difficult to give students individualized attention when the overall class size is significantly larger than if it were divided into two classes, each with its own teacher.

-- Students who need more support can concentrate much better in a smaller size class because they have a quieter environment and fewer distractions.
+- Students who need more support can concentrate much better in a smaller class where they have a quieter environment and fewer distractions.

-- Since one of the co-teachers inevitably functions as a teacher assistant, it is not cost effective to utilize two salaried teachers in the same room at the same time.
-It is more cost effective to give each salaried teacher her own class and to hire a teacher's aide if needed.
+- Since one of the co-teachers inevitably functions as an assistant, it's not cost effective to utilize two salaried teachers in the same room at the same time.
+It's better to give each salaried teacher her own class and to hire a teacher's aide as needed.

 4. Teachers don't have enough time to plan together.

-Teachers who co-teach often don’t have common plan time or they don’t have enough of it to discuss their class lessons each week.
-Let's not forget that most teachers are teaching 4-5 classes each day, and their co-taught class is only one of them!
-They of course need time to plan for their other classes as well as for their co-taught class.
+Colleagues who co-teach often don’t have common plan time or they don’t have enough of it to discuss their class lessons each week.
+Let's not forget that most educators are teaching 4-5 classes each day, and their co-taught class is only one of them!
+They need time to plan for their other classes as well as for their co-taught one.

 Issues co-teachers need to discuss each week: